redis/redis/README.md

 Running Redis
 -------------

-To run Redis with the default configuration, just type:
+To run Redis with the default configuration, just type the following.
+You may need root permissions:

     % cd src
     % ./redis-server